karmaniverous/aws-api-template/README.md

 This template produces a secure [Amazon Web Services](https://aws.amazon.com/) (AWS) API using the [Serverless Framework](https://www.serverless.com/).

-The API features both public and private endpoints, and is secured by a Cognito User Pool that supports native username/password authentication and one federated identity provider (Google).
+The API features both public and private endpoints, and is secured by an [AWS Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) that supports native username/password authentication and one federated identity provider (Google).
 It is configured to act as both the authentication provider and a secure remote API for my [Next.js Template](https://github.com/karmaniverous/nextjs-template) on the front end.

 The template is highly configurable.
 You should be able to get it up and running on your own domain, in your own infrastructure, with edits to nothing but environment variables.